Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Discussion and conclusion

-An inter-indicidual comparison is also performed by introducing the simulated sequence to the realistic dataset.
-To make this comparison statistically relevant, shape motion patterns from different descriptors and for different subjects were compared in a commun space, the unit sphere, through the use of the LBO eigenfuctions for spherical mapping.
-Results in Figures~\ref{fig:intersub_distMat} and~\ref{fig:distMat_sphAllFeat} illustrated the fact that motion patterns differs from one subject to another in healthy population and highlighted the capacity of each descriptor to distinguish the abnormal motion type from statistical measures.
-The results show also that the geodesic-based features (including curvature) are the best classifiers against traditional classifiers based on Euclidean geometry.
+On the other hand, comparisons between two or more patients may help identify movement abnormalities and may serve for subject classification: into healthy and pathological, or into subgroups, sharing similar organ motion characteristics within large data sets.\\ An inter-individual comparison is then performed by introducing the simulated sequence to the realistic dataset.
+A global metric is first achieved using the deformation depth.
+It reflects the maximum breathing capacity of each subject since the organ surface deforms the most by maximum of inspiration.
+As illustrated in Fig.~\ref{fig:intersub_distMat}, a quantification of subject-specific deformation depths during deep breathing exercices is capable of determining differences between patients (left panel) and groups (right panel).
+This may serve to optimize both surgical and non-surgical treatments of pelvic floor disorders with respect to individual breathing capacities.
+To make this comparison more statistically meaningful, local motion patterns derived from different descriptors and for different subjects (different parameterizations) were compared in a common space, the unit sphere, through the use of the LBO eigenfuctions for spherical mapping.
+Results in Figures~\ref{fig:intersub_distMat} and~\ref{fig:distMat_sphAllFeat} illustrate the fact that motion patterns differ across healthy volunteers and highlight the capacity of each descriptor to distinguish the simulated abnormal motion type from statistical measures.
+The results show also that the geodesic-based features (including curvature), for which the simulated sequence was less correlated with realistic ones, are the best classifiers against traditional classifiers based on Euclidean geometry.
+In fact, each feature have described an organ shape trajectory by integrating over time all the available information from each frame.
+However, we observed that for a deformation characterization task, not all frames contain salient spatio-temporal informations which are discriminative to different classes of deformations.
+Indeed, many frames contain non-salient motions which are irrelevant to the performed deformation.
+The characterization of the simulated trajectory represents a good example to illustrate these findings (Fig.~\ref{fig:temporal_stability2}).
+See also Fig.~\ref{fig:temporal_stability_realistic}, in which mesh distortions and elongations provided more "non-salient" motion patterns, thus affecting the quality of the corresponding correlation trajectories.